Common Causes of Pool Water Loss and How to Solve Them

 This site contains affiliate links.
 We may receive commission for purchases made through these links.

-So a friend explained the “bucket test” to me so I could prove whether I had a leak or not – and I was utterly convinced I had one I can tell you.
-I carried out the bucket test (see below for instructions) and to my amazement, and complete relief, it proved that I didn’t have a leak at all.
+So a friend explained the “bucket test” to me so I could prove whether I had a leak or not – and I was utterly convinced I had one, I can tell you.
+I carried out the bucket test (see below for instructions), and to my amazement and complete relief, it proved that I didn’t leak at all.

 Reasons for a pool losing water

-There a number of reasons why a pool might lose water which could be happening individually or in combination with each other.
+There are a number of reasons why a pool might lose water, which could happen individually or in combination.

 Evaporation

-This variability is one of the reasons that people often think that they must have a leak.
-They know that this month there is twice the water loss than there was last month so it must be a leak.
-But it may well be that last month the air temperature was low, the water was cooler and it was not very windy but this month it has been hot and humid with lots of wind, resulting in a higher rate of evaporation.
+This variability is one of the reasons that people often think that they must leak.
+They know there has been twice the water loss this month, so it must have been a leak.
+But it may be that the air temperature was low last month, the water was cooler, and it was not very windy.
+However, it has been hot and humid this month with lots of wind, resulting in a higher evaporation rate.

 A normal pool evaporation rate can be as much as 0.25-0.5 inches per day (2-4 inches per week) due to evaporation alone.
-Obviously, if your pool is losing 10 inches a week then there must at least be other causes.
+Obviously, if your pool is losing 10 inches a week, there must be at least other causes.

 Bucket Test

 The best way to check if your pool losing water due to evaporation is to carry out the “bucket test”.
-Read my full instructions on how to carry out the bucket test to find out more.
+Read my full instructions on carrying out the bucket test to learn more.

 Basically, you put a bucket on a step in the pool (or on something to raise it up if you don’t have steps) so that a few inches of it is out of the water.
-Then fill it to an inch or so from the brim with water – ideally to the same level as the pool water outside.
-You then mark the water level of the pool on the outside of the bucket and of the water in the bucket on the inside.
+Then, fill it to an inch from the brim with water – ideally to the same level as the pool water outside.
+You then mark the pool’s water level on the outside of the bucket and the water in the bucket on the inside.

-Leave it for a few days (ideally) and then measure both the water loss inside and outside the bucket.
+Leave it for a few days (ideally), then measure the water loss inside and outside the bucket.
 If the levels have gone down by the same amount, or pretty close, then the water has been lost through evaporation.
-If the pool has lost significantly more then there is another problem.
+If the pool has lost significantly more, then there is another problem.

-If this test confirms that you are losing water due to evaporation you can reduce this.
-See the section below on how to reduce loss due to evaporation.
+If this test confirms that you are losing water due to evaporation, you can reduce this.
+See the section below on how to do so.

 Backwashing

 When you backwash a pool the water does not return to the pool but is expelled either to the drainage system or into your yard, so the water level will drop to some extent.
-However, as you generally only backwash for a few minutes this is unlikely to significantly affect the water level.
+However, as you generally only backwash for a few minutes, this is unlikely to affect the water level significantly.

 Vacuuming to waste